 We get this scenario often.
 Here’s a quick example of how this usually plays out: Decedent lived and died in Rapides Parish, but owned real estate property in Avoyelles Parish, East Baton Rouge Parish, St. Tammany Parish and so on.
 He left behind a number of heirs and named his daughter as the executor of his Will to handle his succession matters.
 Now her job is to have the property in each parish transferred into the children’s name per his wishes, but he has property scattered all over Louisiana.

-First things first, we open the Louisiana Succession (Testate or Intestate):
+First, we open the Louisiana Succession (Testate or Intestate):

 - Open Succession.
 A Louisiana Succession must be opened in the parish where the deceased was domiciled at the time of his death.
 Domicile can thought of as your home, or the parish you consider your permanent place of residence.
 This can be confusing when you have an individual that had multiple homes.
 We use the one they intended to stay and use as their home.
 It does not matter that the deceased may have had real estate in multiple parishes, you must file the succession in the parish where the deceased was domiciled.
 All pleadings related to the succession must be filed in the Succession suit record in the district court where the individual was domiciled, no matter how much property the deceased had in other parishes.
 This includes all court petitions relating to the succession, descriptive list of all assets and debts, court documents, orders and judgments.